apecloud/kubeblocks/docs/user_docs/lifecycle_management/Operations/configure_ops_request.md

 ## What is OpsRequest

-OpsRequest is a Kubernetes Custom Resource Definitions (CRD).
+`OpsRequest` is a Kubernetes Custom Resource Definitions (CRD).
 You can initiate an operation request via `OpsRequest` to operate database clusters.
 Currently, the following operation tasks are supported: database restarting, database version upgrading, vertical scaling, horizontal scaling, and volume expansion.

 ## OpsRequest CRD Specifications

 `OpsRequest` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-The following is sample `OpsRequest` CRs for different operations:
+The following are sample `OpsRequest` CRs for different operations:

-### Sample `OpsRequest` for restarting database
+### Sample `OpsRequest` for restarting a cluster

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1